et-rimworld-mods/etrw-animal-materials/README.md

 Some animals now give other materials when butchered, which can be used as replacements in some recipes.
 Insects and tortoises give shells, which can be used in plate armor, armor vests, and flak pants and jackets.

-# TODO
-## Colors?
-With the removal of so many leathers, there's less options for coloring clothing and chairs.
-Instead of cluttering up the balance-space of numbers, I've added colored variants of the leathers, and recipes to change colors.
-I haven't figured out a way to set the color of a leather just with a recipe in XML, so these will actually be seperate leather types in the game, unlike how cloth colors work in the game.
-To keep them from cluttering up the UI, they're in new categories like "Red Leathers", so that players can click around them quickly.

-## down feathers?
-- cloth + down for cheaper recipes, decent temperature, but garbage combat stats
-- use in:
-    - jackets
-    - parkas
-    - tuques...?
-    - beds?
-    - sleeping rolls?

-# split this repo into two?
-- one for simplifying stuff
-- one for adding new stuff?
-- ?